She addressed me as "Missus."

 DemonratDemocrat because I'm a woman.

-- How dare you assume I have chronic health problems and take multiple prescription drugs because I'm in my mid-fifties.
+- How dare you assume I have chronic health problems and take multiple prescription drugs because I'm on the high side of forty.

 - How dare you assume I'm looking for an assisted living center for the same reason.

 - How dare you assume I'm incapable of safely operating a motor vehicle for the same reason again.
 Two years ago when my driver's license was up for renewal, the DMV sent me a pamphlet asking if it was time for me to hang up the car keys.
 Could I turn my head, read and understand road signs, sit for more than ten minutes, did I get lost in familiar places?
-Fercryinoutloud, people, I'm in my middle fifties, not enfeebled and afflicted with dementia.
+Fercryinoutloud, people, I'm middle-aged, not enfeebled and afflicted with dementia.

 - How dare you assume I'm mentally defective because I'm not just like you.